 Some Cayman residents do ride bicycles to work or even use an electric bike.
 Bicycles and electronic bicycles are duty-free, making them a more attractive option.

 That said, there are very few designated cycle lanes on-Island (though the Esterley Tibbetts Highway does have cycle lanes from West Bay to the Britannia roundabout).
-As cycling is not as common as it is in, say the UK, drivers do not give cyclists due care and attention.

 In an effort to improve awareness and road safety, the National Roads Authority has painted new symbols on some of the roads on Grand Cayman to indicate where the road is shared between bicyclists and motor vehicles.
 You will find the markings located on South Church Street by Paradise Restaurant and North Church Street by Delworth’s Esso.
 The shared lane markings, or sharrows, are either white or green symbols with two chevrons and a bike.